Organizational culture and community

 Introduced in 2024 through a partnership with UMSI’s Academic Programs and Student Life team, the Inclusive Leaders in Information program equips student leaders with the skills to encourage participation among their peers in the information science field.
 It is one of multiple Student Life leadership initiatives available at UMSI.

-This committee – composed of UMSI faculty, staff and students – works closely with the OCC and UMSI leadership to build an inclusive school culture and identify priority needs.
+This committee – composed of UMSI faculty, staff and students – works closely with the OCC team and UMSI leadership to build an inclusive school culture and identify priority needs.

 Workshops for UMSI staff and faculty